mattermost/docs/source/guides/cloud-admin-guide.rst

 System Administration
 ---------------------

-In-depth documentation on installation, deployment, and administration of Mattermost.
+In-depth documentation on administration and configuration of Mattermost Cloud.

 .. toctree::
    :maxdepth: 1